-- DreamCloud is much more generous with their trial period (1 year) and warranty (lifetime).
-Leesa Hybrid offers a standard 100-night trial and 10-year warranty.
+- DreamCloud is much more generous with its trial period (1 year) and warranty (lifetime).
+Leesa Hybrid offers a standard 100-night trial and a 10-year warranty.

 - Price-wise, DreamCloud is the better deal.
 A DreamCloud queen costs $1,099, while a Leesa Hybrid queen costs $1,444.